Turkey–United States relations: Russia (Natural Gas, Nuclear Energy)

-Turkey's fourth attempt at building a nuclear reactor, in 2002, was driven by concerns over dependence on Russian gas for electric generation.
+Turkey's fourth attempt to build a nuclear reactor in 2002 was driven by concerns about dependence on Russian gas for electricity generation.
 US companies did not produce any bids.
 In fact, Turkey received only bid—from Rosatom.
 The bid was rejected partly due to defeating the dependency problem.
 Turkey's build-own-transfer approach failed.

 In June 2008, The United States and Turkey began to cooperate on peaceful uses of nuclear energy with a pact that aims for the transfer of technology, material, reactors, and components for nuclear research and nuclear power production in Turkey for an initial 15-year period followed by automatic renewals in five-year increments that provides a comprehensive framework for peaceful nuclear cooperation between the two nations under the agreed non-proliferation conditions and controls.
 A parallel U.S. bipartisan resolution highlighted the importance of the Turkish Republic's key role in safeguarding Eurasian energy security for its Western and regional allies.

-The Center for Strategic and International Studies started a one-year initiative project to evaluate and enhance the Turkish Republic–United States strategic partnership, aiming for a plan of implementation of the concluded framework at the end of this phase.
+The Center for Strategic and International Studies launched a one-year initiative to evaluate and enhance the Turkish Republic–United States strategic partnership, aiming to develop an implementation plan for the concluded framework by the end of this phase.

-After 8 years of failed attempts, due to being received as a possible nuclear proliferation front in the West (US), Turkey altered its strategy.
+After 8 years of failed attempts, due to being perceived as a possible nuclear proliferation front in the West (US), Turkey altered its strategy.
 Instead of owning a nuclear power plant, Turkey enabled vendors to own the plant.
 In 2010, Turkey and Russia signed an agreement for nuclear cooperation.
-From a Eurasian energy security perspective, US lost a NATO partner (in nuclear cooperation) as this nuclear deal did not solve Turkey's dependence on Russia's natural gas, but added a second dependence on nuclear technology.
+From a Eurasian energy security perspective, the US lost a NATO partner (in nuclear cooperation), as this nuclear deal did not solve Turkey's dependence on Russia's natural gas but added a second dependence on nuclear technology.